BenjaminHupf/Bank-graph-for-Hypixel-Skyblock/README.md

 ```

 This command will generate you an API key in the chat which you need to reach the Hypixel API, so save it to make sure that you do not lose it and NEVER give it to somebody else.

-### How to get your Minecraft Player UUID

-To find your Minecraft Player UUID go to a page like <a href="https://minecraftuuid.com">minecraftuuid.com</a> and put in your username and it will show you your Player UUID which you should save for later.

-You have to use the same username on which you have your SkyBlock profiles.

 ### Installing Bank graph